vishpat/lisp-rs/docs/src/evaluator.md

 }
 ```

 If the function object is found, a new *env* object is created.
 This new *env* object has a pointer to the parent *env* object.
+This is required to get the values of the variables not defined in the scope of the function.

 ```Rust
 let mut new_env = Rc::new(